hayaa123/LTUC-website-documentation/documents/block_types.md

 ## Sponsors Block

-this section is to show the sponsors of the institute, this section contains of a title of section and several images align horizantally below it.
+this section is to show the sponsors of the institute, this section contains of a title of section and several images align horizontally below it.

-1- in the title field fill the title that you want to appeare as a headline above the pictures eg: our sponsors.
+1- in the title field fill the title that you want to appear as a headline above the pictures eg: our sponsors.

 2- in Sponsors section :